Save the Powerhouse Walking Tours

 • The “Gallery of Ancient Tenements” on Steuben Street, a mid-19th-century row of tenement buildings — some revived, others abandoned, and one famously leaning — with each edifice holding the faces, voices, and stories of the immigrant families that once occupied their rooms and storefronts

-• The Butler Brothers Building — now the exclusive Modera Lofts residences with ground-floor retail and art galleries — a 1902-1904 warehouse colossus designed by Chicago-based architect Jarvis Hunt, nephew of world-renowned American architect Richard Morris Hunt
+• Morgan Street’s Butler Brothers Building — now the exclusive Modera Lofts residences with ground-floor retail and art galleries — a 1904-1905 warehouse colossus designed by Chicago-based architect Jarvis Hunt, nephew of world-renowned American architect Richard Morris Hunt

-• Engine House No. 1, a 1906 firehouse on Morgan Street designed by prominent Jersey City architect George W. Von Arx and home in the 1990s to Queen Latifah’s Flavor Unit
+• Engine House No. 1, a 1906 firehouse on Morgan Street designed by prominent Jersey City architect George W. Von Arx, home in the 1990s to Queen Latifah’s Flavor Unit, and currently under construction as an adaptive reuse showcase

 Dazzling Digital Design by Shirin MacCormack 2025